Performance Test June 2019

 - PC Mark 10 Professional Testing Suite

-The tests were performed on a Lenovo G50 machine with an Intel Core i3-4005U CPU, 4GB of RAM and HDD hard disks.
+The tests were performed on an Intel Core i3-6006U CPU system with 4GB of RAM and SSD system drives.
 We consider this machine configuration as “low-end”.
-The performance tests were done on a clean Windows 10 RS3 64-Bit system (English) and then with the installed business security client software.
+The performance tests were done on a clean Windows 10 1809 64-Bit system (English) and then with the installed business security client software.
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.

 Care was taken to minimize other factors that could influence the measurements and/or comparability of the systems.
 Optimizing processes/fingerprinting used by the products were also considered – this means that the results represent the impact on a system which has already been operated by the user for a while.
 The tests were repeated several times (with and without fingerprinting) in order to get mean values and filter out measurement errors.
 After each run, the workstation was reverted to the previously created system image and rebooted six times.
 We simulated various file operations that a computer user would execute: copying different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).